MOSHE & THE ISSUES

 Maryland Environment

 Over the past 300 years, settlers in Maryland cleared too many forest lands to plow farms.
-The tree loss, the use of chemical fertilizers and pesticides, monoculture farming, and the excessive burning of fossil fuels have affected our air quality and contributed towards pollution and environmental problems, including climate change.
+The tree loss, the use of chemical fertilizers and pesticides, monoculture farming, and the excessive burning of fossil fuels have affected our air quality and contributed to pollution and environmental problems, including climate change.

 My campaign will work towards reforestation (especially in riparian areas), permaculture food forests/gardens, and the improvement of farmland soil quality.
 We will incentivize farmers to use more cover crops and plant trees in areas no longer being used for productive farmland.
 We will require developers to plant more trees in new residential and commercial areas as well as offset tree loss by paying for new tree growth.
-Our goal is to increase forested areas by 30% statewide which will have a dramatic positive effect on our air, water, food and overall health, and act as a significant carbon sink to do our part in reducing the global rise of CO2 (the current global average is 419 ppm, but we must return to 250-350 ppm).
+Our goal is to increase forested areas by 30% statewide which will have a dramatic positive effect on our air, water, food, and overall health, and act as a significant carbon sink to do our part in reducing the global rise of CO2 (the current global average is 419 ppm, but we must return to 250-350 ppm).

 The Chesapeake Bay is the most important body of water for Marylanders and it is very sick.
 Most of the aquatic life has died.
 The primary culprit is excessive algal blooms (blocking sunlight) that die and feed bacteria that suck out the oxygen marine life requires, creating huge dead zones.
 The main causes of these algal blooms are: excess nutrients such as nitrogen and phosphorus (eutrophication), agricultural and animal waste runoff from Maryland farms and upstream sources (originating in NY & PA and flowing primarily through/over the troubled Conowingo Hydroelectric Dam), urban and suburban runoff (from fertilizers, septic systems, and other pollutants), wastewater treatment plants, and air pollutions (from cars, factories, & power plants).
-82% of the Bay's tidal segents are impaired by toxic contaminants (i.e. metals, polychlorinated biphenyls (PCBs) and organic pollutants).
+82% of the Bay's tidal segments are impaired by toxic contaminants (i.e. metals, polychlorinated biphenyls (PCBs), and organic pollutants).
 The overuse of chicken manure as fertilizer on the Eastern Shore leaks excess phosphorus into the Bay feeding the algae.
-We must move the chicken manure to other areas of the state or out of state farms.
+We must move the chicken manure to other areas of the state or out-of-state farms.
 It is actually of great benefit as a natural fertilizer for farms, but not in the Bay area.
 Using manure as fuel is as of yet an unproven technology.
 The big three public chicken companies (Perdue, Mountaire, & Tyson) must require their contract farmers to compost the manure locally and then fund its transportation out of the Bay watershed area (subsidized by the state), and the soil must be regularly tested for compliance with strict fines for violations.
 Introducing and farming billions of additional oysters will filter and clean the Bay naturally.

 Let's develop new clean water sources from clean energy, including reusing waste water and building desalination plants on the Bay & Ocean.
 Saudi Arabia and Israel get over 50% of their drinking water from desalination plants.
 Florida has 167 desalination plants, we have none in Maryland.
 The brine waste can be recycled into useful chemicals rather than pumped back into the sea (an environmental hazard).